 We named a big list of possible applications for facial recognition technologies.
-Well, it is great to discuss that, but how about the real-world use?
+It is great to discuss that, but how about real-world use?
 Besides the named cases of face recognition used by governments, quite a few companies use it in their products and services.

 Coca-Cola.
 The famous fizzy drink brand uses facial recognition in different corners of the world, primarily - in vending machines.
 The latter identifies the person in front of the box, matches it with the database, and shows personalized ads.
 Such a system was launched in Israel, China, and Australia.

 British Airways.
 Passing the controls before boarding the plane never was a pleasant experience.
 One of the biggest airline carriers fixed it fairly progressively - by authenticating the passengers with facial recognition.
-That step decreased the time of boarding documents check-up by orders of magnitude.
+That step decreased the time of boarding document check-ups by orders of magnitude.
 British Airways implemented that technology only at their home base - Heathrow Airport.

 Cigna.
 Healthcare insurance company from the USA use facial recognition to secure the data about their clients.
-We mentioned that application way before - medical data protection is a highly-demanding thing.
+We mentioned that application way before - medical data protection is highly demanding.
 Possibly the further implementation of this technology can make cyberattacks on hospitals and healthcare companies useless - as all the data will be encrypted, and the only way to decrypt it is through a face recognition system.